Treatment of Psychiatric Symptoms in Alzheimer's Disease

-The principal treatable neuropsychiatric disturbances in AD are:
+The principal treatable neuropsychiatric disturbances in Alzheimer's Disease (AD) are:

-Patients with AD may respond at least somewhat to antipsychotics, antidepressants, anticonvulsants, and other psychopharmacological (medicines for the treatment of psychiatric disturbances) agents, although there are no medicines specifically approved by the FDA for treating psychiatric symptoms in AD.
-The core medication treatments for AD -- pro-cholinergic drugs such as Aricept (donepezil) or Razadyne (galantamine), and anti-glutamate drugs such as Namenda -- are sometimes helpful in managing associated psychiatric symptoms in AD.
+Patients with AD may respond at least somewhat to antipsychotics, antidepressants, certain anticonvulsants, and other psychopharmacological (medicines for the treatment of psychiatric disturbances) agents, although there are no medicines specifically approved by the FDA for treating psychiatric symptoms in AD.
+The core medication treatments for AD -- pro-cholinergic drugs such as Aricept (donepezil), Exelon (rivastigmine), or Razadyne (galantamine), and anti-glutamate drugs such as Namenda (memantine) -- are sometimes helpful in managing associated psychiatric symptoms in AD.
 Target symptoms should be clearly specified and documented and the treatment response should be evaluated regularly.

 Anxiety is a common symptom in AD, affecting 40% to 50% of patients at some point in the course of the illness.
 Most patients do not require medicines for the treatment of their anxiety.
 For those requiring medicines, benzodiazepines are best avoided because of their potential adverse effects on the thinking process.
-Nonbenzodiazepine anxiolytics, such as buspirone or SSRIs, are preferred.
-Behavioral strategies (e,g., reassurance, reorienting, relaxation techniques) are also often favored over pharmacologic approaches.
+Nonbenzodiazepine anxiolytics, such as buspirone, trazodone, or SSRIs, are preferred.
+Behavioral strategies (for example, reassurance, reorienting, relaxation techniques) are also often favored over pharmacologic approaches.

 Difficulty sleeping (insomnia) occurs in many patients with AD at some point in the course of their disease.
 Agents that are useful in treating insomnia in AD patients include nonbenzodiazepine sedative hypnotics, such as zolpidem or zaleplon, or sedating antidepressants, such as trazodone or mirtazapine.
-Other ways of improving sleep include exposure to sunlight, adequate treatment of pain, and limiting nighttime beverages.
+Other ways of improving sleep include exposure to sunlight, taking daytime walks, avoiding daytime naps, adequate treatment of pain, and limiting nighttime beverages.